 Tenant Security: Lease agreements can either be short-term or long-term.
 A landlord cannot evict a tenant without a court order.
 It takes a minimum of 105 days to evict a tenant.

-Prime Minister Portia Simpson Miller, who assumed office in January 5, 2012, has pledged job creation and growth, even while implementing austerity measures and tighter partnerships with its international partners, such as the IMF.
+Outgoing Prime Minister Portia Simpson Miller, who assumed office in January 5, 2012, has helped the country create jobs and spur economic growth, while implementing austerity measures and tighter partnerships with its international partners, such as the IMF.
 Andrew Michael Holness, who won the recent national elections held in March 2016, has pledged to continue strengthen private and international partnerships to help the country to become the “center of the Caribbean.”

 Jamaica’s structural and economic reforms have gained national and international support, including IMF’s four-year Extended Fund Facility (EFF) providing a support package amounting to US$932 million; World Bank and Inter-American Development Bank providing US$510 million each; and International Finance Corporation (IFC) and Multilateral Investment Guarantee Agency (MIGA) providing support for the country’s private sector development.

 Investor confidence has improved remarkably.
 Jamaica’s ranking in the 2015 Doing Business report jumped 27 notches to 58th among 189 countries worldwide.
 The country’s credit rating has also improved.
 In May 2015, Moody’s upgraded Jamaica’s government bond rating to Caa2 from Caa3 and maintains a positive outlook.
 A week after, Standard & Poor’s also raised the country’s sovereign credit ratings to B from B-.